victoroscar30/aeroexplorer/README.md

 In Proceedings of the 13th IEEE/ACM International Symposium on Information Processing in Sensor Networks (IPSN), pages 83-94, April 2014.

 Website: [https://opensky-network.org](https://opensky-network.org)

+_This project is not affiliated with OpenSky; it is for educational purposes only_